Equinor operations by country: Argentina

+Australia

 Belgium

 The receiving plant for the pipeline Zeepipe is located in Zeebrügge, Belgium while Statoil's offices are located in Mechelen, near Brussels.

 Brazil

 Statoil received in 2005 two deepwater block on the Brazilian continental shelf.
 Statoil's offices are located in Rio de Janeiro.
 Statoil and Petrobras have signed memorandum of understanding (MoU) to strengthening their cooperation in Brazil.
 The intention of the MoU is to evaluate joint participation in future tenders for exploration areas and to increase upstream collaboration in producing fields in the Santos and Campos offshore basins.

 Canada

 Statoil constructed the Leismer SAGD Facility in Alberta, Canada, and has operations on the Canadian East coast, offshore Newfoundland.
 In July 2017, Statoil announced that it had hit dry wells in a prospect in the Atlantic offshore Newfoundland.
 In 2016 Statoil sold the Leismer oil sand operation to Athabasca Oil.
 The cash and share sale was concluded in January 2017 for an estimated $800 million, thereby exiting the oil sands business "almost certainly".